rundeck/docs/docs/manual/tour-manager.md

 ## Overview

 Rundeck HTTP Tours provide guided walk-throughs to help guide users through new features.
 Tours can be configured as System Tours and are available to all Projects or project specific.
+Tours are  stored in the Rundeck database so they are easily shared to all members in clustered environments.

 The System level Tour Manager can be found under the Settings menu: